 By Tim Lambert

 In 1316 Lithuania was united again by a man named Gediminas.
-He chose the title grand duke rather than king and under his rule Lithuania grew strong.
+He chose the title grand duke rather than a king and under his rule, Lithuania grew strong.
 He made Vilnius the capital and he encouraged settlers from other parts of Europe.

-Under Vytautus, known as the Great, Lithuania was at its peak.
-During his reign Lithuania extended his territory to the east.
-Vytautus the Great died in 1430.
+Under Vytautas, known as the Great, Lithuania was at its peak.
+During his reign, Lithuania extended its territory to the east.
+Vytautas the Great died in 1430.

 Gradually Poland came to dominate Lithuania.
 Polish became the language of upper class Lithuanians.

 Meanwhile during the 16th century the Reformation reached Lithuania.
 Protestantism made some headway in Lithuania but in the later 16th century it was sent into retreat by the Catholic Counter-reformation.

 Also in the 16th century Russia became an increasing threat to Lithuania.
 In 1512 the Russians took the Lithuanian city of Smolensk.

 The Polish-Lithuanian union was called the Rzeczpospolita.
 In the early 17th century it fought another war with the Russians and in 1611-1612 a Polish-Lithuanian force occupied Moscow.
 However in 1654 the Russians captured the eastern part of the Rzeczpospolita including Vilnius.